arael34/physarum/README.md

     <img src="images/physarum4.png" width="200px" />
 </div>

-Complex, almost organic patterns can emerge from simple rules.
-Inspired by Sebastian Lague.
+Complex, organic patterns can emerge from simple rules.
+Inspired by Sebastian Lague and built using the Piston engine.

 ### Run for yourself:
 Make sure you have cargo and git installed: